4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Dr. Brijesh Patel provides same-day dentures with All-on-4 and All-on-6 treatments.
 With these treatments, he can replace a whole arch of missing teeth—either the upper or lower jaw—using fewer implants.
 If you need multiple teeth replaced but want a more secure and stable option than traditional dentures, you can benefit from All-on-4 and All-on-6.

 During All-on-4 treatment, Dr. Patel places four dental implants in your jaw.
-The implants are positioned in a way that helps support a full set of replacement teeth.
-The back implants are tilted to make the most of your jawbone, providing extra stability.
+He positions the implants to support a full set of replacement teeth.
+The back implants are tilted to make the most of your jawbone and provide extra stability.

 The All on 6 treatment is similar, but instead of four implants, it uses six dental implants to support a full set of teeth.
 This option helps patients with less bone density or who want extra strength for their replacement teeth.